chinamike65/hugo-tuolesi/content/book3/book3en.md

 Section 5: If a human being can respect cause and effect, he will not fall into the three evil realms.

-However, we not only want to avoid falling into the evil realms and obtain the fruits of humans and heaven, but also to obtain the precious human body.
+However, we not only want to avoid falling into the evil realms and obtain the fruits of humans and heaven, but also to obtain a precious human body.

 Among the people who are full of leisure, the one who is most conducive to the practice of Buddhism is the one with the eight virtues.
 The eight virtues will be faster and more powerful in the practice of liberation.